RiccardoColtrinari/nl2ltl-dataset-generator/README.md

 # **NL2LTL Synthetic Dataset Generator**

 This project provides a generator for synthetic pairs of Linear Temporal Logic formulas and the corresponding Natural Language phrases.

+These can be used to train and test Language Models or other kinds of models, in order for them to perform the translation of such sentences.

 The tool is a command-line utility which has been developed and used for the paper "Neural Machine Translation: from Natural Language requirements to Linear Temporal Logic formulas” by Riccardo Coltrinari, Flavio Corradini, Marco Piangerelli and Barbara Re.